Salomon S-Lab Xa Amphib Review Facts

 The heel height is 22mm and the forefoot height is 18mm, giving the shoe a drop of 4mm.
 This is lower than the average 10mm-12mm, which helps stabilize the foot while also allowing runners to build up the tendons and muscles in their feet.
 It also reduces the amount of momentum caused by the extra padding in the heel, which can be a bit much when going downhill on trails or going over technical terrain.

 - Quick Fit asymmetrical lacing system with lace pockets for storage

-- OS Tendon construction makes rebounds easier and better, stretching and balancing the foot during transitions
+- OS Tendon construction makes rebounds easier and better

 - Open mesh upper is breathable and dries quickly